orobix/mdd-domain-adaptation/README.md

 # Maximum Density Divergence for Domain Adaptation (MDD)

-This is a pytorch-lightning implementation of 'Maximum Density Divergence for Domain Adaptation' paper, which can be read [here](https://arxiv.org/pdf/2004.12615.pdf).
+This is a simple pytorch-lightning reimplementation of the 'Maximum Density Divergence for Domain Adaptation' paper, which can be read [here](https://arxiv.org/pdf/2004.12615.pdf), while the code has been adapted from [here](https://github.com/lijin118/ATM).

 ## Maximum Density Divergence